 Results of the Oklahoma Core Curriculum tests, also referred to as the Criterion-Referenced Tests (CRT), are graphed for grades 3 through 8.
 Results are shown as the percentage of students scoring at, or above, the "Satisfactory" level set by the State Board of Education.
-The scores posted only include the results of "Regular Education - Non-High Mobility" students.
-"Regular Education - Non-High Mobility" students equate to rank and file students that have attended the same school for at least one year.
+The scores posted only include the results for "Regular Education - Full Academic Year (FAY)" students.
+"Regular Education - FAY" students equate to rank and file students that have attended the same school for at least one full year.
 The results include the scores from alternative sites.
 [SDE]